Markakd/DirtyCred/README.md

 **Data-only**: no need to bypass KASLR or leak kernel heap

-**Universal**: the exploits written would work across different kernels and architectures.
+**Universal**: the exploits written with DirtyCred would work across different kernels and architectures.

 **Effective**: bypass all the available exploit mitigation in upstream kernel.